huggingface/accelerate/docs/source/quicktour.md

 <Tip warning={true}>

-    You can fully deactivate the automatic device placement by passing along `device_placement=False` when initializing [`Accelerator`].
+    You can fully deactivate the automatic device placement by passing along `device_placement=False` when initializing the [`Accelerator`].
     However, if you place your objects manually on the proper device, be careful to create your optimizer after putting your model on `accelerator.device` or your training will fail on TPU.

 </Tip>

-3. Pass all objects relevant to training (optimizer, model, training dataloader, learning rate scheduler) to the [`~Accelerator.prepare`] method as soon as these objects are created, before starting your actual training loop:
+3. Pass all PyTorch objects relevant to training (optimizer, model, dataloader(s), learning rate scheduler) to the [`~Accelerator.prepare`] method as soon as these objects are created, before starting your actual training loop: